AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Implementation sprint · your 30/60/90

-Identify use cases, risks, owners, tools, and the next move.
-Leave with a written plan you can take to your team Tuesday.
+Identify use cases, risks, owners, tools, policy guardrails and the next move.
+Leave with a written 30/60/90-day plan and a responsible-use policy starter you can take to your team immediately.

 Implementation